TezBaydu/Milestone-project-4-GraphicDesign/TEST.md

     * Price
     * Select Image
     * Option to make active
-        - Potential amdin may want to view prior to public view activation
+        - Potential admin may want to view prior to public view activation
     * Cancel button
     * Add Package Button
     * Lead on to view Package applied